MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 > [!NOTE]
 > App Center SDK will **drop support for Xcode 10** with the June SDK release.

-App Center SDK is compatible with Apple Silicon.
+App Center SDK is compatible with Apple Silicon

+> [!NOTE]
+> ARM64 Simulators are not supported via CocoaPods, consider using other integration methods for it to work.).

 App Center SDK Analytics and Crashes is compatible with Mac Catalyst via XCFramework or SwiftPM.